 “Bonfires were primarily connected to Duke winning the Final Four National Championship game,” wrote Sue Wasiolek, who has served in Duke’s Student Affairs office since 1979, in an email.
 “Over time, this tradition evolved to include victories by the Men's and Women's basketball teams against UNC-CH.”

 In Clocktower Quad, students spent hours tossing notebooks and furniture into the blaze.
 Campus “resembled Times Square,” The Chronicle reported afterward, as students cranked up their stereos and heaved toilet paper into the trees.

 “This is an intelligent school with a great basketball team.
 But I think they’re going to have a hard time wiping their butts tonight,” business student Ron Goodstein told The Chronicle during the celebration.

-Officers of Public Safety—as Duke University Police Department was known at the time—cut off the fuel supply midway through the fire, and there were no documented clashes between administrators and students.
+Officers of Public Safety—the predecessor of Duke University Police Department—cut off the fuel supply midway through the fire, and there were no documented clashes between administrators and students.